ariga/atlas/doc/website/blog/2023-08-16-passwordless-migrations.md

 ## TL;DR

 Atlas now supports AWS IAM authentication, which enables you to perform passwordless schema migrations on your RDS databases.
-To use it with Atlas, add the `aws_rds_token` to your `atlas.hcl` configuration file:
+To use it with Atlas, add the `aws_rds_token` data source to your `atlas.hcl` configuration file:

 ```hcl
 data "aws_rds_token" "mydb" {